 Whether it’s raffles, swag, or a fuzzy feeling inside… ALL donors are selfish.
 Your donors are (not so surprisingly) motivated to donate when it has the potential to benefit them.

 Yes, they can feel a benefit figuratively, but a tangible exchange will drive more donations than pulling at the heart-strings every day of the year.
 It can be as basic as handing out stickers when someone makes a donation and as elaborate as football squares.
-In most cases, the donation doesn’t need to match the value of the giveaway.
-You’d be surprised how many people will give $50 in exchange for a “free” t-shirt!
+You can motivate your donor to give by offering:

 About the Author: